I'm the senior technology reporter for CBC News.

-Some places you can find my work: Bloomberg Businessweek, The Globe and Mail, CBC News, Hazlitt, The Walrus, The Atlantic, Vocativ, Atlas Obscura, Fast Company, and Ars Technica, amongst others.
+Some of the other places you can find my work: Bloomberg Businessweek, The Outline, BuzzFeed, The Globe and Mail, Hazlitt, Canadian Business, The Walrus, The Atlantic, Vocativ, Atlas Obscura, Fast Company, and Ars Technica, amongst others.

-I've written about the fascinating science of dead pigs and dead whales, traced the history of ransomware, investigated smartphone maker BlackBerry's handling of requests for user data, exposed surveillance technology used by Canadian police, asked the navy about its secret underwater microphones, interviewed undersea drone operators looking for work, talked to tech companies helping you talk to your tech, and was nominated for a Canadian National Magazine Award in 2013.
+I've written about the future of satellite imagery, the first computer generated television series ever made, and the rise and fall of a Canadian Amazon clone.
+I've followed the fascinating science of dead pigs and dead whales.
+I've traced the history of ransomware, investigated smartphone maker BlackBerry's handling of requests for user data, exposed surveillance technology used by Canadian police, and asked the U.S. navy about its secret underwater microphones.
+And I've interviewed undersea drone operators looking for work, and talked to tech companies helping you talk to your tech.